davidverweij/davidverweij.github.io/_posts/2017-10-02-motionlights.md

     url: "/assets/images/motionlights/5.jpg"
     title: "An overview of different interaction modes and possibilities for each light, and the underlying architecture."
     alt: ""
 ---

 <p>To explore how the <u><a href="{{ "/wavetrace" | prepend: baseurl }}">WaveTrace</a></u> interaction technique could be implemented in domestic, non-screen based, products, I designed and developed a product family of three lights.
 Each light displays contrasting coloured dots traversing the product itself, using the LEDs both as a light source and UI.
-Mimicking these dots (i.e. pointing at them) with your smart-watch wearing wrist will effectively select them.
+Mimicking these dots (i.e. pointing at them) with your smart-watch wearing wrist will select them.
 Each light implemented the interaction technique slightly different to explore and demonstrate the technique's potential.
 </p>
 <h2 class="h2">Technology</h2>
 <p>